Dany Sigwalt

 Circle

-I’m building a system to help movement organizations take control of their data and build more effective ways of working, so they can win more often.
+I’m building Circle to help movement organizations take more control over their data, relationships, and ways of working.

 • feel like existing tools don’t reflect how relationships actually work